prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

 Filtering out rows with only first initials, then, is unfortunately not an option.
 Instead, I decided to convert full first names into first initials (e.g., Immanuel Kant -> I Kant, David Lewis -> D Lewis).
 This means that I get to keep most of the original data.
 The trade-off is that my results will need to be taken with a grain of salt: Many first initial(s)-last name combinations are going to be shared by multiple authors.
 That said, there's reason to believe that this limitation isn't too severe.
 I restricted the data to rows with full first names available, and then calculated the proportion of full first name(s)-last name combinations associated with each first initial(s)-last name combination in the top 500 (see below).
 On average, the most common full first name(s)-last name combination accounted for over 90% of all occurences of a given first initial(s)-last name combination.
 In other words, it seems that the first initial(s)-last name combinations in the top 500 generally refer to a single author, instead of a hodgepode of multiple different authors.

 On to data cleaning.[^2] Some authors frequently get referenced only by their last name (e.g., Kant, Marx, Hume, Wittgenstein).
 To match these occurences to first initial(s)-last name combinations, I calculated the proportion of first initial(s)-last name combinations for each last name in the dataset.
-Here are the results for Immanuel Kant:
+Here are the first ten lines of the results for Kant:

 ```
    full_nameINITIALS     n     N     prop